Mortgages in Spain.

 Scenario 1: if you already have significant assets

-We also have Belgian clients who had their purchase in Spain financed by the Banque de Luxembourg, using the same model of relocated mortgage guarantee (on a Belgian property).
+We also have Belgian clients who have secured financing for their purchase in Spain through the Bank of Luxembourg, based on the same model of off-site mortgage guarantee (on a property in Belgium).

 Scenario 2: if you are not in scenario 1